NinaZumel/dark_tales_sleuth/content/blog/2026-06-11-supernatural-writing-stuart-palmer.md

 I'm a fan of the Hildegard Withers short stories; and of the Withers+Malone stories, too.
 So I was interested to learn that Palmer's earliest published writing was for *Ghost Stories Magazine*!
 What, I wondered, might Palmer's ghost stories be like?

 According to the Online Books Page, *Ghost Stories* and all its contents appear to be in the US public domain.
 Presto!---a new literary excavation project for me!

 ## *Ghost Stories* Magazine

 As I mentioned when I did the [Dr. Martinus series](/blog/2025-08-24-dr-martinus-occultist/), *Ghost Stories* purported to publish "true" first person accounts of ghostly encounters.
 The tales were credited to the narrator of the account, usually "as told to" the actual author.{% marginnote "ghoststories", "The authorial fiction was a bit transparent.
 Even when the byline on the first page of a story appears as \"by [narrator] as told to [author],\" the table of contents credits only the author." %} The magazine also published third-person articles about "authentic" supernatural historical events.

+Palmer wrote for *Ghost Stories* from 1928 to 1931.
+According to John Locke[^1], he was likely on the staff of McFadden Publications (who published a number of magazines, including *Ghost Stories*) from late 1928, until 1930 or perhaps even into 1931.
+Palmer also became the editor of *Ghost Stories* in 1931, probably only for the last two issues, after McFadden sold the magazine to Harold Hersey and the Good Story Magazine Company.

+[^1]: Locke, John (Ed). *Ghost Stories: The Magazine and its Makers*, Two volumes.
+Off-Trail Publications (2010).

-Palmer wrote for *Ghost Stories* from 1928 to 1931, under at least three names, including his own.
+Like many of the McFadden editorial staff, Palmer wrote pieces for the McFadden magazines under a number of pen names.
+He used at least three names for his *Ghost Stories* writing, including his own.
 The pseudonyms allowed the magazine to publish multiple pieces by him simultaneously: the October 1929 and April 1930 issues both feature two Palmer contributions each, bylined with different names.{% marginnote "truestories", "Palmer also wrote for *Ghost Stories*'s short lived sister publication, *True Strange Stories*.
 The August 1929 issue of *True Strange Stories* boasts *three* Palmer contributions, again under three different pen-names!" %} He wrote short stories, articles, and one five-part novella.
 I was especially excited to discover that Palmer had even created a mini occult investigator series: two (possibly three) stories about Karl Brandt, ghost-layer!

 So already this project has been a treat... .